+This service is charged at an hourly rate.
 After assessing your needs in an initial discussion, we'll provide you with a quote detailing any potential fees before you decide to proceed.
-Keep in mind all or part of the advice fees may be deducted from an eligible account.\ You can learn more about our fees in our Financial Services Guide, available at unisuper.com.au.
+All or part of the advice fee may be deducted from an eligible account.\

+You can learn more about our advice services at unisuper.com.au/advice.